 - Technical and social: students learn about the engineering, socio-economic, physical and policy aspects of land and water management, making our graduates well-rounded and versatile professionals.

 - International: Look at regions all over the world that struggle with land and water management problems, such as floods, water shortage, erosion or land degradation.
 From Thailand to Ethiopia and from Peru to the Netherlands.

 - Third year bachelor’s students do an international internship and research project of their choice.

-Programme structure: International Land and Water Management
+Study Programme of International Land and Water Management

 Follow-on master’s programmes

 The bachelor's programme gives admission to a number of master’s programmes.
 In addition to the main programmes (to which graduates have direct admission), there are also a number of other master’s programmes available.
-Read more about Follow-on Master’s programmes.
+Read more about follow-on master’s programmes.